-In Search of the Color Purple: The Story of Alice Walkers Masterpiece
+In Search of the Color Purple: The Story of an American Masterpiece

 Alice Walker made history in 1982 when she became the first black woman to win the Pulitzer Prize and the National Book Award, both for The Color Purple.
 Published in the Reagan Era amid a severe backlash to civil rights, the jazz age novel tells the story of an African-American woman haunted by domestic and sexual violence.